 More or less every stage music deserves mention here:

-The Final Boss Theme first shows up in Sonic 3, and it marks the first – and one of the only – times that Super Sonic is NOT invinciblenote though it's apparently due to a programming oversight.
-A grab attack from this boss will outright knock you clean out of your super form.
+The final boss theme first shows up in Sonic 3, and it marks the first – and one of the only – times that Super Sonic is NOT invinciblenote though it's apparently due to a programming oversight.
+A grab attack from Big Arms will outright knock you clean out of your super form.
 This is the first time in this game that Robotnik's REALLY a true threat, and this music really knocks it home.

 The Special Stage Theme.
 This is the version heard ingame, where it gets fast and unbelievably awesome.
 That surreal blend of chirpy and mysterious at high speed is glorious.